improve-ai/swift-ranker/README.md

 ## An Ask

 Thank you so much for enjoying my labor of love.
-Please only use it to create something good, true, and beautiful. - Justin
+Please only use it to create things that are good, true, and beautiful. - Justin

 ## License